📌Key Takeaways

 - Trans fats: Fried foods, processed snacks

-Exercise strengthens your heart muscle, improves circulation, and lowers blood pressure.
-Just 30 minutes of moderate exercise most days can reduce heart disease risk by 35-40%.
+Exercise strengthens your heart muscle, improves circulation, and may lower blood pressure.
+Just 30 minutes of moderate exercise most days may reduce heart disease risk by 35-40%.

 Best Exercises for Heart Health: